ONAFT-evangelist/DiceRoller/README.md

 # DiceRoller
 My first Android app, written in Kotlin. can help you with making decisions, or become an indispensable assistant when you wanted to play a board game, but there were no dice at hand)

+## Future plans:
+⋅⋅* add option to choose two or more dices.